LATAM Airlines bondholders in talks to supply up to $1.5 billion loan, sources say

-The group of bondholders, which includes Blackrock Inc (BLK.N), Australia’s Macquarie Group (MQG.AX), HSBC (HSBA.L) and Chile’s Moneda Asset Management, hired investment bank Moelis & Co (MC.N) to advise on the talks.
+Bondholders including Blackrock Inc (BLK.N), Australia’s Macquarie Group (MQG.AX), HSBC (HSBA.L) and Chile’s Moneda Asset Management, are informally discussing the issue with investment bank Moelis & Co (MC.N).

 The exact value of the DIP loan will be defined during the talks, but it is expected to be within the $1 billion to $1.5 billion range, the sources added.